Ray Lankford: Early years

-Lankford was born in Los Angeles and grew up in Modesto, California, where he attended Grace M. Davis High School and played both baseball and football.
+Lankford was born in Los Angeles and grew up in Modesto, California, where he attended Grace M. Davis High School and played baseball and football.
 He later played baseball and football at Modesto Junior College.
 Lankford's uncle, Carl Nichols, was a professional baseball player and spent parts of six seasons in the major leagues.

 Career

 Lankford made his major league debut with St. Louis in August 1990, and soon after took over the center field position previously occupied by former National League MVP Willie McGee.
 He started his career as primarily a leadoff man, where his speed and plate discipline made him a potent force.
 In his first full season in 1991, he led the league with 15 triples, stole 44 bases, and scored 83 runs, earning him a third-place finish in NL Rookie of the Year voting.
 On September 15, 1991, he accomplished the rare feat of hitting for the cycle, becoming the first Cardinal rookie ever to do so.
 In 1992, he began to hit for more power, and posted a breakout season with a .293 batting average, 20 home runs, and 42 stolen bases.
 This season established Lankford as one of the best all-around outfielders in the game.
 He eventually moved down in the batting order to take further advantage of his power hitting ability.

 Lankford posted five seasons of 20 home runs and 20 stolen bases with the Cardinals (1992, 1995–1998), making him the only player in franchise history to accomplish the feat more than once.
 He also was an impressive fielder, posting a 2.90 range factor in 1992 and committing only one error in 1996.
-In the latter season, he led the league with a fielding percentage of .997 but was still not awarded a Gold Glove.
+In the latter season, he led the league with a fielding percentage of .997 but was not awarded a Gold Glove.

 On April 3, 1994, Lankford achieved an unusual distinction: he hit a home run as the first batter of the season (it was the first day of the season, and only one game was played that day).

 He was selected as the starting center fielder for the National League in the 1997 All-Star Game after a dominating hitting performance in the first half of the season, and posted an offensive career year the following season.
 In 1998, he hit .293 with 31 home runs, 105 runs batted in and 26 stolen bases.
 It was his late season surge batting cleanup that helped Mark McGwire, hitting in front of Lankford in the Cardinal order, to set the single season home run record with 70.
 Following the 1998 season, Lankford had knee surgery and was moved to left field.
 In his first year at the position, he posted a career high .306 batting average and 15 home runs in an injury-shortened season.
 He also compiled impressive defensive statistics at his new position.